sampsyo/cs6120/content/blog/2019-10-21-threads-not-as-libraries/index.md

 ```

 In this case, register promotion has introduced reads and writes to `x` outside
-the critical section guraded by locks.
-For instance, assume thread 1 has aquired the
+the critical section guarded by locks.
+For instance, assume thread 1 has acquired the
 lock and is modifying register `r` ; concurrently thread 2 performs a read
 operation on register `r1` right  before the `pthread_mutex_lock()` function call.
 This is clearly a data race which has been introduced by the compiler since it had